-UWHR DEI project team
+UWHR DEI team

-To create lasting change and equitable and inclusive workplaces here at the UW, the team will center its efforts around developing strategies, identifying sustainable practices, improving existing policies and building community within UWHR and with our stakeholders.
-We are also striving to lay a foundational groundwork by building additional DEI resources and training tools to support professional development and personal growth for all staff.
+Launched in autumn 2020, this team aims to further DEI work within UWHR and across the University.
+To create lasting change and equitable and inclusive workplaces here at the UW, the team centers its efforts around developing strategies, identifying sustainable practices, improving existing policies and building community within UWHR and with our stakeholders.
+We also strive to lay a foundational groundwork by building additional DEI resources and training tools to support professional development and personal growth for all staff.

 Stay tuned for more as the team’s work progresses.